Celebrating the Arts

 Augusta’s historic Imperial Theatre, which opened its stage in 1918 to vaudeville acts and photoplays, hosts an array of performers: dancers, actors, singers, jazz guitarists and comedians.
 It is here where you will most likely find some of Augusta’s major performing arts groups providing high-quality entertainment.

 And don’t forget about Le Chat Noir, the off-Broad Street theater that stages plays with a bit more edge and raunch.
-Productions on the line-up for the 2008-2009 season are: Forbidden Broadway, Grand Guignol: Theatre of Horror, A Tuna Christmas, Torch Song Trilogy III (Widows and Children First) and The Beauty of Queen Leenane.
+Productions on the line-up for the 2011-2012 season are: Ruthless!, Zombie Apocalypse Survival Camp, The Merriment of Minstrel Krampus, Becky Shaw, Quickies!, and Avenue Q.

-The Columbia County Amphitheatre stages performances by local musicians and the Columbia County Ballet, which presents three major dance extravaganzas each year: a Mini-Classic, The New Nutcracker and The Roar of Love.
-You can also catch the Augusta Symphony in outdoor action at its Pops!
-Under the Stars concert.
+The Columbia County Performing Arts Center and Amphitheatre stages performances by local musicians and the Columbia County Ballet throughout the year.
+You can also catch the Symphony Orchestra Augusta in outdoor action at its Pops!
+Under the Stars concert series.
 Bring a blanket, spread it out on the lawn of University Hospital’s Evans campus and enjoy the sounds of violins and cellos dancing through the evening air.
-Of course, the Symphony’s music is so enchanting that you’ll attend their many performances at the Jabez Sanford Hardin Performing Arts Center located inside the Columbia County Library, the Maxwell Performing Arts Theatre, the Bell Auditorium and First Baptist Church Augusta.
+Of course, the Symphony’s music is so enchanting that you’ll attend their many performances at the Jabez Sanford Hardin Performing Arts Center located inside the Columbia County Library, the Maxwell Performing Arts Theatre, the Bell Auditorium and First Baptist Church of Augusta.

 You can enjoy additional musical performances at the Jessye Norman Amphitheater, an open-air theater boasting the scenic Savannah River as a backdrop.
 The 1,700-seat venue, named after native Augustan and opera superstar Jessye Norman, stages outdoor concerts, from pop to jazz to gospel.